 « Previous Page

+Anencephaly is the second most common type of neural tube defect.
 In anencephaly, the infant is born with only a partially formed brain and spinal cord.
 This condition is always fatal.

 Neural tube defects may be prevented if a woman takes folic acid before becoming pregnant and during the first 6 weeks of pregnancy.
 But often a woman does not know she is pregnant until after the first 6 weeks of pregnancy.

 Current as of: